 Tseng, K.-M. K., 2007.
 How does the internet relate to the internationalisation of UK manufacturing SMES? - a network approach.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: